yousefhabib24/Managing-File-Permissions-and-Access-Control-in-Linux/README.md

 ### 📂 Repository Contents

-* [`Access Control and File Permissions in Linux.pdf`](./Access%20Control%20and%20File%20Permissions%20in%20Linux.pdf): The complete project report, including command outputs and analysis.
+* [`Access Control and File permissions in Linux.pdf`](./Access%20Control%20and%20File%20Permissions%20in%20Linux.pdf): The complete project report, including command outputs and analysis.